tillbiskup/evedataviewer/docs/index.rst

 * Display multiple data files at once, simply by selecting them in the file browser
 * Standard manipulation of graphical display (zooming, panning, ...)

-And to make it even more convenient for users and future-proof:
+For more details, have a look at the :doc:`usecases section <usecases>`.
+To make it even more convenient for users and future-proof:

 * Open source project written in Python (>= 3.7)
 * Following best practices for software development